This week we’re looking at how the database engine stores GUIDs (globally unique identifiers), specifically known as

 Over time, MAC address have become a way to identify people using those network devices, so standards have changed to allow MAC addresses to be changed, or pseudorandomized.
-Nevertheless Microsoft decided years ago to sort GUIDs based on the node octet.
-As this can be as random as computer algorithms allow, if we build a clustered index on a column that itself is sorted by a randomly-generated value in the 11th byte of a 16-byte wide value, we are going to cause massive page splits in our table every time we insert a row.
+Nevertheless Microsoft decided years ago to sort GUIDs based on the node segment.
+As this can be as random as computer algorithms allow, if we build an index on a column that itself is sorted by a randomly-generated value in the 11th byte of a 16-byte wide value, we are going to cause massive page splits in our index every time we insert a row.

 Best practice for GUIDs in SQL Server

 If you want to use GUIDs as unique identifiers, go ahead.
 They work very well for that task, and if you proactively rebuild this clustered index when it gets beyond 5% (advice based on a presentation I saw by Jeff Moden), you should be fine — bearing in mind of course that your clustering key will now be 16 bytes wide (a